Skip to Main Content

 • What other research should I review to clarify any remaining issues or that I need more information about?

 NOTE: A final strategy in reviewing research is to copy and paste the title of the source [journal article, book, research report] into Google Scholar.
-If it appears, look for a "cited by" followed by a hyperlinked number [e.g., Cited by 45].
+If it appears, look for a "cited by" reference followed by a hyperlinked number under the record [e.g., Cited by 45].
 This number indicates how many times the study has been subsequently cited in other, more recently published works.
 This strategy, known as citation tracking, can be an effective means of expanding your review of pertinent literature based on a study you have found useful and how scholars have cited it.
 The same strategies described above can be applied to reading articles you find in the list of cited by references.

 Anatomy of a Scholarly Article (Interactive Tutorial.
 Andreas Orphanides, North Carolina State University Libraries, 2009; Day, Trevor, Julie Letchford, Hazel Corradi, and Thomas Rogers.
 "Devising an Online Resource to Help Undergraduate Science Students Critically Evaluate Research Articles."
 Journal of Academic Writing 5 (2015): 1-19; Hendrick, Robert C., and Walter R. Thompson.
 "Reading Research 101."
 ACSM's Health & Fitness Journal 20 (2016): 9-13; How to Read an Article in a Scholarly Journal (Research Guide Cayuga Community College Library, 2016; Jordan, C. H. And Zanna, M. P. "Appendix: How to Read a Journal Article in Social Psychology."
 In The Social Psychology of Organizational Behavior: Key Readings.
 L. L. Thompson, editor.
 (Hove, UK: Psychology Press, 2003), pp. 419-428; Laubepin, Frederique.
 How to Read (and Understand) a Social Science Journal Article.
 Inter-University Consortium for Political and Social Research (ISPSR), 2013; Lockman, Tim.
 How To Read a Scholarly Journal Article (YouTube Video.
 Kishwaukee College Library, 2012; Library Research Methods: Read & Evaluate.
 Culinary Institute of America Library, 2016; Van Lacum, Edwin B., Miriam A. Ossevoort, and Martin J. Goedhart.
 "A Teaching Strategy with a Focus on Argumentation to Improve Undergraduate Students’ Ability to Read Research Articles."
 CBE-Life Sciences Education 13 (2014): 253-264; Shon, Phillip Chong Ho.
 How to Read Journal Articles in the Social Sciences: A Very Practical Guide for Students.
 2nd edition.
 Thousand Oaks, CA: Sage, 2015.